-The Australian Attorney-General's Department administers the granting of permission to import certain types of firearms and firearm-related articles under the regulatory scheme set out in the Customs (Prohibited Imports) Regulations 1956 (the Regulations).
+The Australian Department of Home Affairs administers the granting of permission to import certain types of firearms and firearm-related articles under the regulatory scheme set out in the Customs (Prohibited Imports) Regulations 1956 (the Regulations).

 Importing firearms and firearm-related articles

-The importation of firearms and firearm-related articles (including accessories, parts, magazines, ammunition, components of ammunition and imitation firearms) is controlled under the Regulations.
+The application to import firearms or firearms related articles (including accessories, parts, magazines, ammunition, components of ammunition and imitation firearms) is controlled under the Regulations.
 Articles can only be imported if they are included in the items listed in Part 2 of Schedule 6 of the Regulations, in accordance with the requirements corresponding to that item.

 There are three requirements for importation: